- Guidelines for Businesses

 - To third parties in order for us to investigate, prevent or take action regarding suspected or actual prohibited activities, including but not limited to fraud and misuse of our platform.

 - To third parties in the event of any reorganization, merger, acquisition, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business or assets (including in connection with any bankruptcy or similar proceedings).

 We only keep your data for as long as we need it, or are required to for legal reasons.
-We'll then either delete it or anonymize it so that it doesn't identify you.
+This depends on why it was collected, and if we have a continuing legal basis to do so (such as to fulfil a contract between us, perform a service you requested, meet legal requirements, or for our legitimate interests).
+When we no longer have a valid reason to keep your data, we'll either delete it or anonymize it so that it doesn't identify you.
 We treat data differently depending on what it's used for, but you can delete your personal data or ask us to do that for you at any time (see ‘Your rights’ below).

 Keeping your personal data secure is our highest priority.
 We use various organizational, technical and administrative measures to protect your personal data within our organization and we regularly audit our system for vulnerabilities.
 However, since the internet is not a completely secure environment, we can’t ensure or warrant the security of the information you transmit to us.
 Emails sent via the platform may not be encrypted, and we therefore advise you not to include any confidential information in your emails to us.

-To learn more about our current security practices and policies please see our security practices.
-We’re always working to improve our security practices and we will update this information as these practices evolve over time.
+We’re always working to improve our security practices and policies, and we will update this information as these practices evolve over time.

 What’s a cookie?

 Cookies on our website may be set by us, third parties we're working with, or independent third parties, such as advertisers.